nanmacosmas/datasciencecoursera/README.md

 # datasciencecoursera
-This is a new repository creates as part of the peer review assignment
+This is a new repository created as part of the peer review assignment